 Not everyone wants (or needs) to get the highest price for their home.

-Some people are happy to compromise on the price they get if it means a quicker, easier, less stressful sale.
+Some homeowners want to sell their house quickly, and are happy to compromise on the price they get if it means a quicker, easier, less stressful sale.

 That's what this section's about.